apollographql/rover/docs/source/errors.md

 The schema you're linting has violated some of the rules configured for your graph.
 Fix the errors and re-run the lint command to verify the violations have been addressed.
 See [the docs](https://www.apollographql.com/docs/graphos/delivery/schema-linter/) for more information about schema linting.

+### E043

+This error occurs when a build, operation, and/or linter check step fails due to a change in the schema.

+Please view the check in [Apollo Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
+You can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).